-At the same time, while time series analysis has been extensively studied by econometricians and statisticians, modern time series data often pose significant challenges for the existing techniques both in terms of their structure (e.g., irregular sampling in hospital records and spatiotemporal structure in climate data) and size.
-Moreover, the focus on time series in the machine learning community has been comparatively much smaller.
-In fact, the predominant methods in machine learning often assume i.i.d. data streams, which is generally not appropriate for time series data.
-Thus, there is both a great need and an exciting opportunity for the machine learning community to develop theory, models, and algorithms specifically for the purpose of processing and analyzing time series data.
+Time-dependent sequential data emerge in many key real-world problems, including areas such as climate, robotics, biology, economics, entertainment, healthcare and transportation.
+The increasing volume and complexity of time series data in modern applications highlight the importance of scalable and flexible time series learning techniques.
+Predominant methods in machine learning often assume i.i.d. observations, which is generally not appropriate for time series data.
+Therefore, there is both a great need and an exciting opportunity for the machine learning community to develop theory, models, and algorithms for processing and analyzing large-scale complex time series data.

-We see ICML as a great opportunity to bring together theoretical and applied researchers from around the world and with different backgrounds who are interested in the development and usage of time series analysis and algorithms.
-This includes methods for time series prediction, classification, clustering, anomaly and change point detection, causal discovery, and dimensionality reduction as well as a general theory for learning and analyzing stochastic processes.
-Since time series have been studied in a variety of different fields and have many broad applications, out workshop will host leading academic researchers and industry experts with a range of perspectives and interests as invited speakers.
-Moreover, we also invite researchers from the related areas of batch and online learning, deep learning, reinforcement learning, data analysis and statistics, and many others to both contribute and participate in this workshop.
+The Time Series Workshop at ICML 2019 brings together theoretical and applied researchers at the forefront of time series analysis and algorithms to discuss existing key progress and promising new directions.
+Topics include methods for time series prediction, classification, clustering, anomaly and change point detection, causal discovery, and dimensionality reduction as well as a general theory for learning and analyzing stochastic processes.
+Our workshop will host leading researchers from academia and industry with a range of perspectives and interests.
+We also invite researchers from the related areas of batch and online learning, deep learning, reinforcement learning, data analysis and statistics, and many others to both contribute and participate in this workshop.

 |8:45 - 9:00||Opening Remarks|